ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-overlay/_simple-no-rows-overlay-react.md

 <framework-specific-section frameworks="react">
-|Below is an example of a no rows overlay component with custom `noRowsMessageFunc()` params as a Hook:
+|Below is an example of a no rows overlay component with custom `noRowsMessageFunc()` params:
 </framework-specific-section>

 <framework-specific-section frameworks="react">